baileyalo/Clone-Uniswapv2/README.md

 Steps:

-Clone interface
+Clone interface repo

 npm install --global yarn

-yarn start

-update the router address using the deployed router contract address
+Update the router address using the deployed router contract address

 Generate the hash init using the Bytecode of UniswapV2Library contract